Caring for a Woman's Body: What Every HIV-Positive Woman Should Know About the Care and Prevention of GYN Problems

 For women living with HIV (HIV+), there are many aspects to staying healthy.
 You are off to a good start if you take your medications on schedule, eat well, and get regular physical activity.
 But to take care of your whole body, you need to get regular gynecologic (GYN) care from a health care provider.
 Gynecologic care refers to the diagnosis and treatment of issues affecting the female reproductive organs (also called the female genital tract).

-- If both tests are normal, a repeat Pap smear should be done every year
+- If both tests are normal, a repeat cervical screening test should be done every year

 You should be tested for gonorrhea and chlamydia at the first visit.
 It is important to repeat these tests if you have a new partner or if you have unprotected sex.